nagggyung/Assignment_2021-/README.md

 # Assignment in 2021

+Assignment in 2021 from the university
-Mainly using JAVA, C, Python
+mainly using Java, C, Python